Amit Dutta: Aadmi ki Aurat Aur Anya Kahaniyan (The Man's Woman and Other Stories) (2009)

-Kramasha is considered to explore the relationship between personal mythology, literary text, and the cinematic image.
-This exploration is seen continued in his consecutive fiction films The Man's Woman and Other Stories (2009) and the more recent The Golden Bird (2011).

 The Man's Woman and Other Stories, a triptych of three separate short-stories received the Jury's Special Mention award of the Orizzonti [New Horizons] section of the 66th Venice Film Festival with the note that the film "opens a window on a new form of film-making on many levels".
 Jury-member and film-artist Bady Minck wrote that the director "creates images which are poetic and unsettling at the same time.
 They oscillate between the fantastic and the concrete, imagination and present-day reality".